codefori/vscode-ibmi-walkthroughs/content/code-ibmi-start/opensourcecode.md

 ## Opening and viewing source code

-In the Side Bar find the OBJECT BROWSER:
+In the side Bar find the OBJECT BROWSER:

 ![objectbrowser](opensource_01.png)